 In March 2013, the Supreme Court upheld the constitutionality of Section 377 of the Indian Penal Code, 1860 (IPC) which criminalizes homosexuality.
-Subsequently, a curative petition has been filed by various parties associated with the LGBT community under Article 142 of the Indian Constitution.
-A five-Judge bench will decide if homosexuality should be decriminalized as laid down by the Delhi High Court in 2009.
+Subsequently, a fresh batch of petitions was filed by various parties associated with the LGBT community under Article 142 of the Indian Constitution.
+A five-Judge bench on 06.09.2018 declared Section 377 unconstitutional, observing that homosexuality should be decriminalized as laid down by the Delhi High Court in 2009.

 Section 377 of the Indian Penal Code prohibits “unnatural offences” and defines it as “carnal intercourse against the order of nature”.
 However, the Act does not define what the “order of nature” is.
 This provision is a reflection of Victorian morality that has been carried over into the 21st century.
 In 123 countries, it was never penalized or has been decriminalized while 57 states still criminalize this practice with a sentence of up to 14 years.